jonatanvicente/javaTips_mvn/README.md

     - Bus Ticket to Kids
     - Plane Ticket to Adults
     - Train Ticket to Seniors

   Some notes:
     - ITravelAgencyBuilder: Abstract Factory to build travel agencies.
     - TravelAgencyFactory: Singleton that contains a concrete factory to create specific agencies (it depends on the customer type).
     - Factory package: Definition and implementation of agency types.

 **Note**: Some examples are adaptations of course **Thinking In Java** of Bruce Eckel.
 You can see more examples [here](https://www.mindviewinc.com/)

-### Import project to IntelliJ

-Follow next steps:
-- Open IntelliJ.
-- Select **Open** option.
-- Navigate to the folder containing the project.

-### Import project to Eclipse
-- Navigate to menu File > Import
-- Select Gradle / Existing Gradle Project and press 'Next'
-- Select Project Root Directory as images below shown, and press 'Finish'
-- Now you can see the workspace with the project ready to work

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](code_of_conduct_EN.md)
  [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](code_of_conduct_ES.md)